nasa/CTF/plugins/variable_plugin/README.md

 - **mid**: the mid of telemetry packet (example: "TO_HK_TLM_MID")
 - **tlm_variable**: the parameter of telemetry packet (example: "usCmdCnt")
 - **target:** (Optional) A previously registered target name.
 If no name is given, will use the first registered target.
+- **variable_type**: (Optional) One of "int", "float", "string", or "boolean" indicating the type of value to be set.
+If not specified, the value from telemetry packet will be stored as-is.

 Example:
 <pre><code>